sjberry/buildit/README.md

 var buildit = require('buildit');
 ```

 Buildit is currently semi-stable and subject to a number of revisions over the coming weeks.
-Feel free to download and use it as is, but I can't recommend it for a production environment.
+Feel free to download and use it as is, but I can't recommend it for a production environment yet.

 Buildit it should work fine for simple tasks by itself.
 But there are a number of quality of life improvements I need to implement to get it out of its alpha state.

 ##BUILD